 THE IMPORTANCE OF SAND TYPE

 The correct sand type goes by a great many names, washed construction grade sand, bank run sand, river sand, equestrian sand, etc. The construction supply company I get my sand has changed what they call it from year-to-year, so when sourcing sand, it’s better to see or describe the desired product rather than insist on a certain label.
 Sand for use as chicken litter and dust baths should be natural and consist of variable particle sizes.
 Coop sand should not be manufactured by crushing.
 Many play sands are manufactured by crushing quartz, which creates fine, dusty particles that pack closely together, neither of which are desirable features for chicken litter.
-Further, manufactured sands contain a much higher percentage of free silica than natural sands, which can pose a respiratory hazard to humans and animals over time.
+Further, manufactured sands contain a much higher percentage of respirable silica than natural sands, which can pose a respiratory hazard to humans and animals over time.
 Steer clear of manufactured sands.

 Sand can be purchased in bulk at local quarries relatively inexpensively.
 Every community has a local source of sand for use in construction and landscaping projects.
 Garden centers, landscaping and construction companies are all good sources too.
 Home improvement centers usually carry bags of sand at a less economical prices than bulk sand, but caution must be used to be certain the sand is natural, not manufactured.
 Newly delivered sand is typically moist from being washed and stored outside.
 In warm weather, it will dry quickly; raking the sand a few times during the day facilitates drying.
 Any water spills can be easily handled by raking the wet sand into the dry sand or simply shoveling the affected sand out of the coop.
 Any residual moisture from spills dissipates very quickly.